mukund-kri/sequelize_tutorial/content/docs/SequelizeCLI-tool/migration/models-and-migration.md

 ### In this section we will ...

 1. Use the Sequelize CLI to create a model and a migration for that model
-2. Run the migration and check the database to see if the table was created
+2. Modify the generated model to suit our needs
-3. Undo the migration
+3. Modify the generated migration to suit our needs
-4. Rinse and repeat

 ## Step 1: Create a model and a migration for that model